Simhah ben Samuel of Vitry: Machzor Vitry

+The Machzor Vitry includes the earliest known source for the recitation of "Next Year in Jerusalem" at the conclusion of the Yom Kippur service.

 Extant manuscripts of the Machzor

 Several manuscripts of Machzor Vitry are extant, the oldest of which, according to Abraham Berliner is from Isaac Samuel Reggio, currently in the Jewish Theological Seminary of America library (NY JTS 8092).
 It contains Machzor Vitry proper without any additions.
 A second manuscript, in the Bodleian Library, Oxford (Neubauer, Cat.
 Bodl.
 Hebr.
 MSS.
-No. 1100), is said to have marginal annotations by Eleazar ben Judah, author of the Sefer ha-Rokeach (Michael, Or ha-Chayim.
+No. 1100), is said to have marginal annotations by Eleazar ben Judah of Worms, author of the Sefer ha-Rokeach (Michael, Or ha-Chayim.
 No. 1214).
 The third manuscript is in the British Library (Cod.
 Add.
 Nos.
 27,200 and 27,201), and contains still other additions; this manuscript served as basis for S. Hurwitz's edition of Machzor Vitry published by the Meḳiẓe Nirdamim Society (Berlin, 1893).
 The edition is very faulty, as the editor used no critical judgment in his work; instead of the original treatises it contains some from the Sefer ha-Terumah of Baruch ben Isaac and from the Eshkol of Ravad.
 A fourth manuscript is in Parma - Biblioteca Palatina Parm.
 2574 (DeRossi cat. no. 159), which appears to be of similar age to the Reggio manuscript.